-UOI Home Learning All of our units are based around real-life practical experiences and this current unit of inquiry will focus on the children finding out about their own and other people’s histories.
-We will be asking the children to carry out more home learning in the next few weeks and they will require your help with these tasks to prepare them for their learning in class.
+All of our units are based around real-life practical experiences and this current unit of inquiry will focus on the children finding out about their own and other people’s histories.
+We will be asking the children to carry out some home learning in the next few weeks and they will require your help with these tasks.

 Mathletics: – There are now some more activities open.
 Please enjoy supporting your child with these tasks.
 If your child is not yet logging onto Mathletics independently please support them to do so.